 Shifting to the Extreme Right

-Last spring, after months of negotiations, Merkel agreed to a Greek bailout.
+Last spring, after months of negotiations, Merkel agreed to a Greek bailout last spring.
 As the crisis spread, Merkel and other European leaders took small steps that they hoped would calm markets.
 But nothing has worked and finding a solution has proven elusive.

 In what many thought was a last ditch effort, Merkel and French President Nicolas Sarkozy announced a poorly received plan to form a new European economic government.
 In the weeks following their announcement, the full extent of Italy’s financial problems emerged, and questions about France’s economic health were raised.
 Concerns about the solvency of European banks persist.
 Growth in Germany, whose economy had been the one positive indicator in Europe, has ground to a halt.